The Early Years

 From a tropical temperature of 90 degrees, I landed in snow and ice in Canada.
 After one month in Vancouver, I came to the United States of America.
 I now trusted that He would take care of my many needs, since I was beginning life anew at 48 years of age, practically penniless, without an alien resident card, without a driver’s license, without a recommendation of any kind, having only the Lord and His Word.

 I spent six months with a Christian couple on a farm in Washington State.
-I explained to my hosts that I had left the Roman Catholic Church and that I had accepted Jesus Christ and His Word in the Bible as all-sufficient.
+I explained to my hosts that I had left the Roman Catholic Church and that I had accepted Jesus Christ and His Word in the Bible as all sufficient.
 I had done this, I said, “absolutely, finally, definitively, and resolutely.”
-Yet far from being impressed by these four adverbs, they wanted to know if there was any bitterness or hurt inside me.
-In prayer and in great compassion, they ministered to me, for they themselves had made the transition and knew how easily one can become embittered.
-Four days after I arrived in their home, by God's grace I began to see in repentance the fruit of salvation.
-This meant being able not only to ask the Lord's pardon for my many years of compromising but also to accept His healing where I had been so deeply hurt.
-Finally, at age 48, on the authority of God's Word alone, by grace alone, I accepted Christ's substitutionary death on the Cross alone.
+Yet, far from being impressed by these four adverbs, they wanted to know if there was any bitterness or hurt inside me.
+In prayer, and in great compassion, they ministered to me, for they they had made the transition and knew how easily one can become embittered.
+Four days after I arrived in their home, by God’s grace, I began to see in repentance the fruit of salvation.
+This meant being able not only to ask the Lord’s pardon for my many years of compromising but also to accept His healing where I had been so deeply hurt.
+Finally, at age 48, on the authority of God’s Word alone, by grace alone, I received Christ’s substitutionary death on the Cross alone.
 To Him alone be the glory.